TheHankMachine/DECTalkTesting/readme.md

 will sing for 63 frames or 403.2ms.
 This error is not insignificant and easily accumulates into noticeable timing issues.

-In this plot, we can see the output wav file falling out of time with the beat lines:
+In this plot, we can see the output waveform file falling out of timed with the beat lines:
 ![fig1](images/fig1.png)